 Issue trackers

-Santree supports Linear and GitHub Issues behind a single interface.
+Santree supports Linear, GitHub Issues, and a built-in Local (file-based) tracker behind a single interface.
 Each repo picks one.

 1. Choosing a tracker